 BEFORE TRAVEL (regardless of vaccination status)

-- Get a COVID-19 test within three calendar days before traveling to the U.S. (or provide evidence of having recovered from COVID-19 within 90 days).
+- Get a COVID-19 test within three calendar days before traveling to the U.S. (or provide evidence of having recovered from COVID-19 within 90 days of arrival to campus).
 See the CDC website for more information about this requirement.

 If you are fully vaccinated with an FDA or WHO-approved COVID-19 vaccine and have reported your vaccination status to U-M